#1 Are you available to speak at public events?

 Also (and this is just a small obsession of mine) I don’t sign contracts for events.
 I just work on the basis of a verbal agreement.

 #2 Who is your agent?

-I do not have an agent.
+I do not have an agent (other than for my published books).
 I do not think I need one to negotiate on my behalf with the BBC, as the BBC pays me quite well enough without one.
 And I do not have one to arrange speaking events for me either.
 I don’t do nearly enough paid speaking to merit having one.